WestwoodRobotics/ftc.westwoodrobots.org/src/pages/outreach/awards.md

 #### Requirements:
 - Must submit an application for this award
     - Instructions for application [here (page 71)](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/judge-and-judge-advisor-manual.pdf)
-- Engineering portfolio documentss control components
+- Engineering portfolio documents control components
     - and show how they enhance the robots functionality

 #### Recommendations:
-- Advanced softare techniques and algorithms
+- Advanced software techniques and algorithms
-- Portfolio documentss lessons learned related to control components
+- Portfolio documents lessons learned related to control components

 ### Motivate Award
 Given to a team who motivates others to join *First* and echos *First's* philosophy.